Adil-Iqbal/tic-tac-toe-react/README.md

 See the 'package.json' file in the root directory for complete and detailed information on all technologies used as well as versioning.

-## Setup
-Describe how to install / setup your local environment / add link to demo version.

 ## Features
 To-do list:
 - [ ] **Chance to Blunder** - The computer has the ability to play this game perfectly (meaning either it will win or it will draw).
 Every time a game is initiated, the computer is given a random chance to blunder a move, which gives the player the opportunity to capitalize on its mistake.
 - [ ] **Score Tracking** - This app will track your score.
 As with real world Tic-Tac-Toe, the score counter has no impact on gameplay and can safely be ignored.

 ## Status
-This project is currently in active development, and once it is fully functional - it will be published on my portfolio page, which can be found at [here](www.adil-iqbal.com).
+This project is currently in active development and not ready for publishing.
+Once published, a live version will be viewable on **[my portfolio page](https://www.adil-iqbal.com/)**.

+## Setup
+Describe how to install / setup your local environment / add link to demo version.

 ## Contact
 Created by [Adil Iqbal](https://www.adil-iqbal.com/) - feel free to contact me!